abeebstacks/-abeebstacks/README.md

 **Technical Writer & Front-End Developer in Training | Lagos, Nigeria**

-I build and document products for B2B Fintech and SaaS companies.
-Currently learning HTML, CSS, JavaScript, and Python alongside API documentation and technical writing.
-Building DocBloom.ai as a portfolio SaaS product.
----
+i build and document products for b2b fintech and saas.

+currently learning html, css, javascript, and python while sharpening my edge in api documentation and technical writing.

+building docbloom.ai.

 ## What You Will Find Here